1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Enter the number of page views required for a user to be added to the segment.

-• In Recency, enter the number of days within which the targeted number of page views should be reached by the user.
+• In Recency, enter the number of days within which the user should reach the targeted number of page views.

-• In Membership Expiration, enter the number of days within which the user has to meet the targeted page views to remain a member of the segment.
+• In Membership Expiration, enter the number of days the user has to meet the targeted page views to remain a segment member.

 First Party Audience Segment Google Ad Manager 2